raphnet/inlib/README.md

 Ideas and things to test, review, etc.

- - Add light gun support
  - Test using a Sega Mouse (the mouse with two colored buttons)
  - The using the larger North American Sports Pad
  - Add an optimised function to read Megadrive controllers in both ports in parallel
  - The implementation is probably too careful about not touching the other port's bits in port 3F (see inlib_port3F_last and the related set of functions...)
+ - Add Terebi Oekaki and/or drawing board support.

 License